 Normally, the first saffron weeding is done after the flowers are harvested and the second, if necessary, is done about a month before the third watering.
 Regarding chemical control of field weeds, it should be noted that since the effect of these herbicides on the plant has not been tested, the use of chemical herbicides should be avoided as much as possible when you want to grow saffron plants.

 Operations to grow saffron more effectively:

-Due to the fact that it is not possible to improve the saffron plants through change in breeding, so in order to increase the product efficiency and improve its quantity and quality, the following factors should be considered:
+Because it is not possible to improve the saffron plants through a change in inbreeding, so to increase the production efficiency and improve its quantity and quality, the following factors should be considered:

 1) The land chosen for planting saffron should be fertile and rich in nutrients and organic.

 2) Large and healthy saffron bulbs free from any disease and contamination should be selected for field cultivation.

 3) Row work instead of pile work gives better results and simplifies machine operations inside the farm.